 Related Post: 15 Travel Tips You Need to Know Before Going to Egypt

-Pyramids of Giza is the Highlight of Your 7 Days in Egypt Itinerary
+Pyramids of Giza are the Highlight of Your 7 Days in Egypt Itinerary

 This is probably the biggest draw for everyone to Egypt and it doesn’t disappoint.
 The Pyramids of Giza are spectacular.
 They are so big that you can see them from multiple points around the city.